[Focus 14]"Reducing the dimensions"Factor Analysis theory....Principal Components Analysis (PCA) |

 33 students (studying 6 subjects) have filled in application forms to join a civil service recruitment course.
 They managers are interested in learning more about their psychological attributes / dimensions in order that the best advice may be given to them and a suitable selection of recruits may be made.
 All students have taken the same block course of study.

-PCA always begins on the premise that no pre-existing groupings are
+must not have any preconceived hypotheses to prove or disprove.
+PCA always begins on the premise that no pre-existing groupings are known to be present. |

 Here are their recent mock exam scores: